LwbXc/STBench/README.md

 STBench is a benchmark to evaluate the ability of large language models in spatio-temporal analysis.
 This benchmark consists of 13 distinct tasks and over 60,000 question-answer pairs, covering four dimensions: knowledge comprehension, spatio-temporal reasoning, accurate computation and downstream applications.

-All data samples in STbench are in the form of text completion.
+All data samples in STBench are in the form of text completion.
 An instance is as follows:
 ```text
 Question: Below is the coordinate information and related comments of a point of interest: ...
 Please answer the category of this point of interest.
 Options: (1) xxxx, (2) xxxx, (3) xxxx, ...